patrick-lee-warren/IRA-Troll-Types/README.md

 # IRA-Troll-Types  (Linvill & Warren, 2019)

-The file places each of the 3480 accounts affiliated with IRA and released by Twitter into one of four categories -Hashtag Gamer
+The file places each of the 3480 accounts affiliated with IRA and <a href="https://about.twitter.com/en_us/values/elections-integrity.html#data" target="_blank"> released by Twitter </a> into one of four categories

+  -Hashtag Gamer

   -Right Troll

   -Left Troll

   -Non-English

   -Newsfeed

   -Fearmonger

   -Unknown

-For details of the assignment strategy, see the paper.
+For details of the assignment strategy, see <a href="https://about.twitter.com/en_us/values/elections-integrity.html#data" target="_blank"> the paper </a>.

 Variables (Strings)